 What to do

 Aside from walking and wildlife spotting, there is still much to do within such a short distance from Ord.
-Across the island and Lochlash boat trips will cruise the pristine waterst to search for basking sharks, whales and dolphins, with some exciting and rewarding thrills and spills rides.
-Armadale is home to Clan Donald Skye, the islands finest gardens and the ruins of Armadale Castle, long-time home of the chiefs of the Clan Donald, Lord of the Isles.
+Across the island and Lochlash boat trips will cruise the pristine waters to search for basking sharks, whales and dolphins, with some exciting and rewarding thrills and spills adventures.
+Armadale is home to Armadale Castle, the islands finest gardens and the ruins of Armadale Castle, long-time home of the chiefs of the Clan Donald, Lord of the Isles.
 A visit to the Museum of the Isles in the castle grounds is a must for any visitor whether are tracing their family history or learning more about Skye and its heritage.
-In the summer months the cafe and restaurant is open 7 days a week.
+In the summer months the the Stables Bar and Bistro at Armadale Castle is open 7 days a week.

 A holiday at the Hirsel offers so many opportunities to tempt your senses and feed your soul.
 Come and relax, enjoy and you will want to come again, time after time!